BlackViking163/CoveSecure/README.md

 # CoveSecure - GRC Risk Register Web App

-**CoveSecure** is an advanced Governance, Risk, and Compliance (GRC) Risk Register web application, built with Flask.
+**CoveSecure** is an advanced GRC Risk Register web application, built with Flask.
 Designed for enterprise-grade use, it offers strong security, role-based access, insightful analytics, and seamless deployment with Docker and CI/CD pipelines.

 ---